scoconno/scoconno.github.io/mind/personal/notes.md

 Suppose that we know that person A and person B are identical.
 To test SSV, we could investigate whether the souls of A and B are identical; this would at least provide some evidence for SSV.
 But how could we ever know that two souls are identical?
 We cannot use our perceptive capacities.
 We cannot see, hear, touch, taste, or smell souls.
 So, it's impossible to use these capacities to determine if the souls of A and B are identical to one another.

 Is there any other way to determine if the souls of A and B are identical?
 Some believe that there is indirect evidence for the view that sameness of soul correlates with sameness of person.
 Each of us has different sets of personality traits and characteristics.
 I laugh at puns.
 You may not.
 I avoid the sun.
 You may seek it out.
 All of our various personal traits, the quirks and characteristics, may correlate with sameness of soul; perhaps we know that soul A is identical to soul B because A and B have the same personality traits.
 If this were the case, we could test the claim that personal identity consists in sameness of soul.
-If A and B have the same personality traits, they have the same soul.
-If we know that A and B are identical, then we are good grounds for believing that their identity is explained by the identity of their souls.
+If we know that A and B, persons existing the same personality, are identical, then we are on good grounds for believing that their identity is explained by the identity of their souls.
 Laid out as an argument, the view says the following:

 -   P1.
 Same psychology entails same soul.